travis-ci/docs-travis-ci-com/user/ip-addresses.md

 OS X | `208.78.110.192/27`
 Sudo-enabled Linux | N/A (see below)

-We do not have static public IP addresses available for jobs running on the sudo-enabled Linux infrastructure at this time.
+We do not have static public IP addresses available for jobs running on the sudo-enabled Linux infrastructure at this time, although Google has some further [information on how to get those ranges here](https://cloud.google.com/compute/docs/faq#ipranges).
 We recommend using one of the other infrastructures if you need static IP addresses.

 Note that these ranges can change in the future.